godot-rust/gdnative-book/src/gdnative/faq/code.md

 There are two ways to solve it.

-1. Ensure that all nodes use `Object::CONNECT_DEFERRED` since this will ensure that the callbacks wait until the idle_frame signal to borrow the data.
+1. Ensure that all nodes use `Object::CONNECT_DEFERRED`.
+This will delay the callbacks until the end of the current physics or idle frame, long after the current borrow on the data ends.
 2. Store `data` in a `RefCell<LargeData>` if it should only be accessed from the same thread (such as with signals) or `Mutex<LargeData>` if you need thread-safety.
 Then you can modify `update_data()` to the following snippet:

 ```rust